Empirical and modeling approaches were used to assess the response of lichens as an indicator species for change.

 Changing patterns of warming and drying would decrease or reverse Evernia growth at its southern range margins, with potential consequences for the maintenance of local and regional populations.
 Negative carbon balances among persisting individuals could physiologically commit these epiphytes to local extinction.
 These findings illuminate the processes underlying local extinctions of epiphytes and suggest broader consequences for range shrinkage if dispersal and recruitment rates cannot keep pace.

 Terrestrial Ecosystem Science, SC-23.1

 Environmental Sciences Division, Oak Ridge National Laboratory

-This material is based on work supported by the US Department of Energy, Office of Science, Office of Biological and Environmental Research.
-Oak Ridge National Laboratory (ORNL) is managed by UT Battelle, LLC, for the US Department of Energy under contract DEAC05-00OR22725.
-The SPRUCE experiment is a collaborative research effort between ORNL and the USDA Forest Service.
+This material is based on work supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science.
+Oak Ridge National Laboratory (ORNL) is managed by UT Battelle, LLC, for DOE under contract DEAC05-00OR22725.
+The SPRUCE experiment is a collaborative research effort between ORNL and the U.S. Department of Agriculture Forest Service.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants